motokikasai/dom-char-counter/README.md

 # Simple character counter
-## It counts the number of characters typed by a user inside the textarea
+### It counts the number of characters typed in by a user inside the textarea